-3 Reasons for Vigilance
+3 reasons for vigilance

 Marketers should be constantly on the lookout for changes in email rendering because there’s variability in all three links in the chain between you and your subscriber.

-New operating systems and devices are announced, so we generally have a good heads up about those changes and can be on alert to possible impacts on our email designs.
+New operating systems (OSs) and devices are announced, so we generally have a good heads up about those changes and can be on alert to possible impacts on our email designs.

-Industry level market share is helpful as a general barometer of adoption, but knowing usage rates of all of the various email clients among your unique audience is key if you’re going to make sound email design and coding decisions.
+Industry-level market share is helpful as a general barometer of adoption, but knowing usage rates of all of the various email clients among your unique audience is key if you’re going to make sound email design and coding decisions.

-Generally, marketers stumble across changes in code support at inbox providers and start talking and asking questions about them on Twitter and various forums like the Litmus Community before they’re being written about on industry blogs.
+Generally, marketers stumble across changes in code support at inbox providers and start talking and asking questions about them on Twitter and various forums before they’re being written about on industry blogs.

 It’s worth noting that our email’s code was fine until we viewed it in our ESP’s WYSIWYG editor.
 Doing that is what stripped out the code that was vital to our email functioning.

-Consider asking your ESP for a list of the code that their systems will remove.
+Consider asking your ESP for a list of the code their systems will remove.
 Also, pay extra attention to the rendering of your emails in the months following an upgrade.

 Needless to say, when switching ESPs, you’ll want to proactively adapt your email templates to your new provider.

 - New email clients and devices